-Chyulu Hills National Park is located between Tsavo West National Park and Amboseli National Park 230 kilometers away from Nairobi southeast.
-This park was established in 1983 and extends up to 741 square kilometers and this makes it one of the currently founded protected areas whose hills also feature among the youngest Vulcan Mountain range in Africa.
+Chyulu Hills National Park is located between Tsavo West National Park and Amboseli National Park 230 kilometres away from Nairobi southeast.
+This park was established in 1983 and extends up to 741 square kilometres and this makes it one of the currently founded protected areas whose hills also feature among the youngest Vulcan Mountain range in Africa.

-The Chyulu Hills are also famous as the green hills of African and they straddle at elevation of 2188 meters and they cover a length of 150 kilometers and nearly 230 kilometers southeast of Nairobi.
-They have no permanent surface water although rainfall drains via the porous rocks that feed most permanent fresh water sources in the surrounding plains especially the Mzima springs and the Tsavo and Galana Rivers.
+The Chyulu Hills are also famous as the green hills of African and they straddle at an elevation of 2188 meters and they cover a length of 150 kilometres and nearly 230 kilometres southeast of Nairobi.
+They have no permanent surface water although rainfall drains via the porous rocks that feed most permanent freshwater sources in the surrounding plains especially the Mzima springs and the Tsavo and Galana Rivers.

-It also serves as a valuable ecosystem in the coastal towns like Mombasa and Malinidi.
+It also serves as a valuable ecosystem in the coastal towns like Mombasa and Malindi.
 Its most stunning hills still remain untouched and they offer refuge to distinct vegetation types and wild animals.
-There is a rough grassland and thicket that offer way to the patches of montane forest together with the pine of the hills which are largely above the 1800 meter contour.
+There are rough grassland and thicket that offer a way to the patches of the montane forest together with the pine of the hills which are largely above the 1800 meter contour.
 The biggest portion of the forest lies in the highest peaks in the Central southern part and the commonly sighted species of wildlife around this area include the warthogs, Oryx, buffaloes, giraffes, bushbuck, leopards, zebra, wildebeests, snakes like black mambas and puff adders; eland and others.

-The prominent tourist activities in Chyulu Hills National Park, the key tourist activities for you to engage while on safari in Kenya include horse back riding, game drives, mountain climbing, cave exploration, scenic views Mount Kilimanjaro, birding, camping and many more.
+The prominent tourist activities in Chyulu Hills National Park, the key tourist activities for you to engage while on a wildlife safari in Kenya include horseback riding, game drives, mountain climbing, cave exploration, scenic views Mount Kilimanjaro, birding, camping and many more.

-Whereas Chyulu Hills National Park is regarded as an all year round safari destination, there is need for visitors to understand the weather patterns that have an impact on the park’s landscape and wildlife behaviors.
+Whereas Chyulu Hills National Park is regarded as an all year round safari destination, visitors should understand the weather patterns that have an impact on the park’s landscape and wildlife behaviours.
 The dry season in this park starts from July to October and this is characterized by least precipitation.
 Some bit of dust is experienced between June and late October, short rains are experienced.
 During the hot, dry spell, much of the rains which fall evaporate faster especially at equatorial Kenya and hence little is left for wildlife species to drink.

-This means that most of wildlife behavior at Chyulu Hills National Park is largely determined by availability of water or scarcity.
-A rare behavior among these species is experienced during the dry season where there is scarcity in water supply.
+This means that most of the wildlife behaviour at Chyulu Hills National Park is largely determined by the availability of water or scarcity.
+A rare behaviour among these species is experienced during the dry season where there is scarcity in the water supply.
 The water sources become more congested and sighting these dramatic wild species also becomes simpler though most of them are more territorial and less tolerant of one another and this can result into confrontations between them.

 Where to stay in Chyulu Hills National Park